wso2/docs-mi/en/docs/reference/mediators/about-mediators.md

 Mediators are always defined within a [mediation sequence]({{base_path}}/reference/mediation-sequences).

-## Classification of Mediators
+## Classification of mediators

-Mediators are classified as follows based on whether or not they access the message's content:
+Mediators are classified as follows based on whether they access the message's content:

 <table>
   <col width="140">